 Livingstone/Vic Falls/Kasane – Caprivi Strip – Etosha – Opuwo – Damaraland – Spitzkoppe – Skeleton Coast – Swakopmund – Windhoek (although you could miss this out) – Namib Naukluft National Park – Aus/Luderitz – Quiver Tree Forest – Fish River Canyon – Orange River

-If driving from D’kar in Botswana to South Africa (or vice versa) I would go:
+If coming from D’kar (Botswana) to South Africa (or vice versa):

 D’kar – Windhoek – Etosha – Opuwo – Damaraland – Spitzkoppe – Skeleton Coast – Swakopmund – Namib Naukluft National Park – Aus/Luderitz – Quiver Tree Forest – Fish River Canyon – South Africa